christophermadsen/iconography_dl_baseline/README.md

     python artdl_classify.py

+Running these scripts will save the predictions in the ```best_vgg_(model_number)_strategy``` folders for the VGG-16 model and ```evaluation_files``` folder for the ArtDL model.

 ##### Example Notebook
 A simple example notebook for making a classification of a single image and extracting the CAM has been provided in the jupyter notebook vgg_cam_example.ipynb, for a better overview.
 (Install jupyter notebook with pip install notebook, open it through the command line with "jupyter notebook" and navigate to the .ipynb provided)

+##### Training the Models (!!!
+INADVISED !!!)
+If one desires to train the VGG-16 model using one of the strategies from the thesis, it is possible through the use of the following python scripts:

+    python train_vgg.py

+This will run the training for the amount of epochs stated in the file.
+Training the models with 200 epochs will take approximately 14 hours for strategy 2, and approximately 84 hours for strategy 1 and 3.

+After the model(s) is done training, it will save the weights and training metrics in the ```best_vgg_(model number)_strategy``` folder.

+##### General Overview of the Repository